CalebRdgz/CarCar/README.md

 Team:

-* Person 1 - Which microservice?
+* Caleb - Service
-* Person 2 - Which microservice?
+* Mark - Sales

 ## Design

 ## Service microservice

-Explain your models and integration with the inventory microservice, here.
+I will keep track of automobile sales that come from the inventory.

 ## Sales microservice